 Children come to school to learn and at Linslade Lower School we work hard to provide opportunities for all children to achieve the very best they can.
 We use a creative, engaging curriculum as a means to develop enquiring minds.
 There is a well-resourced and stimulating environment in which to learn.
 We aim to foster a love of learning and the skills to be a learner for life.
 Children at Linslade Lower School make good progress.

 For further information about the curriculum please look at the pages for individual subjects, the class pages for the up to date curriculum coverage and weekly bulletin.
+For more information please speak to your child's class teacher.
 If your question is not answered in one of those sources please speak to the headteacher who can be contacted via the school office.

 What are we aiming for?